Expands and Transforms this Sector

 Wildfires (2024)

-- National Preparedness Initiatives: Emphasizing a whole-community approach, these initiatives involve all sectors in efforts to safeguard the nation from hazards like natural disasters, terrorism, and pandemics, thereby enhancing overall resilience.
+National Preparedness Initiatives: These initiatives adopt a whole-community approach which brings together multiple sectors to protect the nation from hazards like natural disasters and pandemics thus boosting national resilience.

 How Companies Are Affected by Climate Change